Kuruvilla Pandikattu: Major Activities

-Pandikattu has been actively involved in science-religion dialogue.
+Pandikattu has been actively involved in promoting science-religion dialogue, since he believes that there cannot be any real contradiction between these two (diverse and complementary) sources of knowledge.
 He is interested in looking at both science and religion critically and creatively, so that they can enrich each other and humanity.
-In this area he has delivered numerous lectures, written numerous articles and books and organised conferences.
+In this area, he has delivered numerous lectures, written numerous articles and books and organised conferences.